-Located in the archaeological center of Rome, the Flavian Amphitheatre, or more commonly known as the Colosseum, is one of the most visited attractions of the Eternal City.
-The Colosseum is the largest amphitheatre not only in the city of Rome, but in the whole world, symbol of the power of the mighty Roman Empire.
+The Colosseum, also known as the Flavian Amphitheater, is a Roman amphitheater located in the archaeological center of Rome.
+One of the most visited attractions of the Eternal City, the Colosseum is the largest amphitheater in the world, symbol of the power of the mighty Roman Empire.

-The construction of the Colosseum began in the year 72 AD under the emperor Vespasian, of the Flavian dynasty, hence the name of Flavian Amphitheatre.
-The amphitheatre was inaugurated by Titus, son of Vespasian, in 80 AD, and completed by his brother, Domitian, in 82 AD.
+The construction of the Colosseum began in the year 72 AD under the emperor Vespasian, of the Flavian dynasty, hence the name of Flavian Amphitheater.
+The amphitheater was inaugurated by Titus, son of Vespasian, in 80 AD, and completed by his brother, Domitian, in 82 AD.

 In 217, after a fire, the Colosseum was partially destroyed.
-The restoration works closed the amphitheatre for five years, and the games moved to the Circus Maximus.
+The restoration works closed the amphitheater for five years, and the games were moved to the Circus Maximus.

-The name Colosseum appeared for the first time in the 8th century, and it probably derived from the colossal statue of Nero which was found near the monument.
+The name Colosseum appeared for the first time in the 8th century, and it probably derived from the colossal statue of Nero which was located near the monument.

 HOW TO GET THERE

 The nearest Metro station is Colosseo, on Metro Line B, located about 70 meters away from the Colosseum.
 The closest bus stop is also called Colosseo, located on the bus Lines 51, 75, 85, 87 and 118.

 You can also reach the amphitheater by tram, using the tram Lines 3 and 8, getting off at the stop Piazza Del Colosseo.
 If you want to find the monument on foot, no matter where you are in Rome, use the map below.